clusterlink-net/clusterlink/website/content/en/blog/hello-world.md

 Ah, hello - anyone there?

 I'm new here and wanted to say hi and formally introduce myself.

 Hi - I'm ClusterLink, and I'm the new kid on the block - just starting out as open-source project trying to find my place in the big, wide world of multicluster Kubernetes connectivity.
  This is my first venture away from my [home on GitHub](https://github.com/clusterlink-net/clusterlink)

 At my core, I offer a simple yet powerful philosophy which I like to think of the three S'es:
  **Seamless**, **Simple**, and **Secure** Service Interconnect.
 Maybe it should have been the four S'es?
 Those off by one errors were always pesky...
-Anyway, wWhere was I?
+Anyway, where was I?
 Ah - yes: the three S'es.

 ## Seamless